Terms & Conditions and Customer Information

 4. Prices and payment terms

-4.1 If not stated otherwise in the Seller's offer, the indicated prices are considered final prices containing the statutory value added tax.
+4.1 If not stated otherwise in the Seller's product description, the indicated prices are considered total purchase prices containing the statutory value-added tax.
 Potential additional shipping costs are stated separately in the respective product description.

-4.3 The Customer can choose from different payment options, which are stated in the Seller's online shop.
+4.3 The payment option(s) is/are stated in the Seller's online shop.

-4.4 If 'prepayment' is agreed upon, payment is due immediately after the conclusion of the contract.
+4.4 If 'prepayment via bank transfer' is agreed upon, payment is due immediately after the conclusion of the contract as long as the parties have not agreed upon a later due date.

 5. Delivery and shipping terms